Originally published Oct. 15, 2018. Updated June 13, 2019, and June 20, 2022.

 Marshall has been critiqued as being an accurate portrayal of Thurgood Marshall, the man and the lawyer, as well as of the times, although the historical accuracy of some scenes has been questioned.
 Some reviewers seem to have wanted more in-depth treatment of the racist dynamics of the day.
 Personally, I’d rather not have outrage spoon-fed to me; the infamous scene in which the judge (James Cromwell) prohibits Marshall (Boseman) from speaking any word in court was enough for me to get there on my own.

-Marshall was written by Connecticut attorney Michael Koskoff.
+Marshall was written by the late Connecticut attorney Michael Koskoff.
 Koskoff had researched the case of Connecticut vs. Joseph Spell, which in 1941 had attracted national attention, and was encouraged by family and friends to develop the story.
 I appreciate the glimpse into the earlier years of Marshall’s career for insight into the path he trod through the muck and mire of racism, toward his victories in Brown v.
 Board of Education and other civil rights lawsuits, and finally his SCOTUS appointment.

 While race discrimination (yes, even in Connecticut) is in the foreground of the movie, there also are acknowledgements of sexism, domestic violence, and anti-Semitism, including a reference to the Holocaust, which was gearing up in Europe while this skirmish in the battle for civil rights was being fought in the United States.